mjkaufer/FetchPathPlanning/README.md

 * Basic segment model of the Fetch
     * Can do inverse kinematics, track tool position
     * Added basic visualization
+    * Can do some collision checking with base
     * Run `Driver.py` to see a test

 ## Requirements